This post was originally published on 7/10/2023 and has been updated with new photos and helpful tips to make the recipe even better.

 What is Asado Chicken

-Asado Chicken or (Pollo Asado) is a popular chicken dish in places like Mexico, Puerto Rico, the Caribbean, and Cuba.
-Traditionally it is made with bone-in chicken thighs or leg quarters that are marinated in citrus juices, and a medley of spices such as achiote powder, coriander, paprika, oregano, and garlic.
+Asado Chicken (Pollo Asado) is a popular chicken dish in places like Mexico, Puerto Rico, the Caribbean, and Cuba.
+Traditionally, it is made with bone-in chicken thighs or leg quarters that are marinated in citrus juices and a medley of spices such as achiote powder, coriander, paprika, oregano, and garlic.

 However, today we are going to be using boneless chicken breasts and boneless skinless chicken thighs because that's what I have on hand.
 No matter which cut you use, your dish will still taste amazing!